Interview Query

 12. What is list comprehension in Python?
 Provide an example.

-List comprehension is used to define and create a list based on an existing list.
-For example, if we wanted to separate all the letters in the word “retain,” and make each letter a list item, we could use list comprehension:
+List comprehension defines and creates a list based on an existing one.
+For example, if we wanted to separate all the letters in the word “retain” and make each letter a list item, we could use list comprehension:

 r_letters = [ letter for letter in 'retain' ]